Drishti-Patel-98/Amazon-Web-Scraping/README.md

 Amazon Web Scraping Python Project

-Goal: Scrap data from Amazon website and store into csv file for data analysis
+Goal: Scrap data from the Amazon website and store it in a CSV file for data analysis

 Tools: BeautifulSoup, Requests, Pandas